-As home prices across Australia rise so too does stamp duty.
+As home prices across Australia rise so too do stamp duty.
 Subsequently, for many home buyers, especially those buying their first property, this cost is becoming an obstacle to home ownership.

 Stamp duty is a government fee charged at the time of buying a home.
 This fee varies state-to-state and depends on property price and type, and buyer status first home buyer, owner/occupier, or investor.
 While stamp duty adds thousands to home buying costs, the real concern is how complicated stamp duty costs are to calculate.
 Consequently, for some potential home buyers, stamp duty turns them off buying altogether.

 For many state governments, stamp duty is one of their largest sources of revenue.
-Such as, during the 2014-15 financial year, Australian state and local governments raised $89.278 billion in revenue, a 7 percent increase on 2013-14 figures.
-Accordingly, revenue consisted of $45.203 billion or 50.6 percent in stamp duty and rates.
-Property tax revenue during the 2014-15 financial year was 10.5 percent higher than the year previously.
+Such as, during the 2014-15 financial year, Australian state and local governments raised $89.278 billion in revenue, a 7% increase on 2013-14 figures.
+Accordingly, revenue consisted of $45.203 billion or 50.6% in stamp duty and rates.
+Property tax revenue during the 2014-15 financial year was 10.5% higher than the year previously.
 Thus, state and local governments are raising these revenue sources at high rates.

 With stamp duty based on a percentage of purchase price, the cost of stamp duty increases along with home values.
-As an example, in five years home values in Sydney and Melbourne have risen by 62 and 38 percent respectively.
+As an example, in five years home values in Sydney and Melbourne have risen by 62 and 38% respectively.
 So, stamp duties have also risen.